persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-10-19-python-django-pythonanywhere.md

   - mvc
 ---

-Python Django using MySQL / SQLite Website serving a simple Blog hosted at PythonAnywhere which is a free, fast and mature solution ready for scale up if needed
+Python Django MySQL and SQLite Website serving a simple Blog hosted at PythonAnywhere which have a free plan as well as plans for scaling up if needed.
+The hosting is fast and user friendly with good documentation

 <a href="https://persteen.pythonanywhere.com/" target="_blank" title="Django Website at PythonAnywhere">Try the demo...</a>